-As Midwest winter winds blow and temperatures drop to single digits, we dream about warm weather and sunshine.
+As Midwest winter winds blow and temperatures drop, we dream about warm weather and sunshine.
 Turn those dreams into reality by starting your planning at the Chicago Travel and Adventure Show.
-The popular travel show returns to the Donald E. Stephens Convention Center in Rosemont, Illinois, on January 21 and 22.
+The popular travel show returns to the Donald E. Stephens Convention Center in Rosemont, Illinois, on February 8 and 9, 2020.
 Read more

 One fun part of travel is learning interesting facts about the places you visit.
 Following are bits of trivia I’ve picked up about each of the Midwest states: Read more